cozy/cozy-ui/docs/README.md

 [![Storybook](https://img.shields.io/badge/react-storybook-green.svg?style=flat)](https://cozy.github.io/cozy-ui/react/)
 [![Styleguide](https://img.shields.io/badge/KSS-styleguide-green.svg?style=flat)](https://cozy.github.io/cozy-ui/styleguide/)

 # Cozy UI

-A clean Ui SDK designed to build [Cozy](https://cozy.io/) apps.
+CSS classes and React components designed to build [Cozy](https://cozy.io/) apps.

 If you plan to build a webapp to run on Cozy, you'll probably want to use a simple and elegant solution to build your interfaces without the mess of dealing with complex markup and CSS.
 Then Cozy UI is here for you!

+## CSS Styleguide

+Check the [styleguide](https://cozy.github.io/cozy-ui/styleguide) to see all the variables, mixins, classes, utilities and how to use them.

+## React components

+Check [storybook](https://cozy.github.io/cozy-ui/react/) to see how to use ready made components.

+## Usage

-It relies on [Stylus][stylus] as preprocessor.
+[Stylus][stylus] is used as a preprocessor.
 You can add it as a library in your project to use it out-of-the-box.

-## Use

 Cozy UI is distributed as a [Stylus][stylus] plugin.